sd2beatles/apache_airflow/Concetps/Section01_Architecture.md

 ![image](https://user-images.githubusercontent.com/53164959/99047354-71a88d00-25d7-11eb-9ea0-74d9664c8c8a.png)

-Next, the scheduler picks taks instances according to its priority and sets the state of them to "queue", sening them to the executor to be triggered.
+Next, the scheduler picks taks instances according to its priority and sets the state of them to "queue", sending them to the executor to be triggered.

 ![image](https://user-images.githubusercontent.com/53164959/99047708-eda2d500-25d7-11eb-8bb4-dc209ce93e1f.png)